More than a workplace

 Information shared in Connections must be related to the college in order for it to be posted.
 A new feature called Shout Outs gives kudos to employees and has been incorporated based upon feedback from the employee engagement survey.
 You can view past issues of Connections in the archive online.

-To submit an item for Connections, email Paul Kingsmith by noon or call him at ext.
+To submit an item for Connections, email Dawn Sugimoto by noon or call him at ext.
 5211 by noon the day before the item is to appear.

 Think the library is just for students?